 Yet the idea of improving things by subtraction flies in the face of human nature.
 Our typical response to problem-solving is to make things more complex.
 Addition is our default.

 In a series of studies by Adams, Klotz, et al, the overwhelming result was to add rather than subtract features to solve a problem.
-In fact, solving the problems via subtraction wasn’t seriously considered until participants were given a hint that they could add or subtract.

 The paltry rate of subtraction in our organizational-improvement study was no fluke.
 We observed similarly low rates of subtraction across multiple tasks.
 To improve a redundant piece of writing, few participants produced an edit with fewer words.
 To improve a jam-packed travel itinerary, few removed events to allow them to savor the ones that remained.
 To improve a Lego structure, almost no one took pieces away.
 Whether people were changing ideas, situations, or objects, the dominant tendency was to do so by adding.